jefflunt/taipan-ruby/README.md

-One of the games I absolutely loved growing up was an Apple ][e game called Taipan.
+One of the games I absolutely loved growing up was an `Apple ][e` game called `Taipan`.
 I found [a version of it online][online-taipan] that seems to be basically identical, but converted into JavaScript from the original BASIC.
 The JavaScript version, BTW, is incredibly faithful and totally fun to play.
 Did I mention it's also free?